henryhugo/championship/README.md

 Webhook League URL : https://championshipleague.herokuapp.com/champ/webhookLeague/ using PUSH method with the proper URL link to the webhook for registration

 Same for Match URL : https://championshipleague.herokuapp.com/champ/webhookMatch/

+https://championshipleague.herokuapp.com/champ/webhookMatch/{#id} with GET method to see the webhook URL

 ### With curl